pingcap/docs/ticdc/manage-ticdc.md

 #### State transfer of replication tasks

-The state of replication tasks represents the running status of the replication tasks.
+The state of a replication task represents the running status of the replication task.
 During the operation of TiCDC, replication tasks might fail with errors, be manually paused, resumed, or reach the specified `TargetTs`.
 These behaviors can lead to the change of the replication task state.
-This section describes the various states of the TiCDC replication tasks and the transfer relationships between the states.
+This section describes the states of TiCDC replication tasks and the transfer relationships between states.

 ![TiCDC state transfer](/media/ticdc-state-transfer.png)

 The states in the above state transfer diagram are described as follows:

-- `Normal`: The replication task runs normally and checkpoint-ts advances normally.
+- `Normal`: The replication task runs normally and the checkpoint-ts proceeds normally.
 - `Stopped`: The replication task is stopped, because the user manually pauses the changefeed.
-The changefeed in this state blocks GC advances.
+The changefeed in this state blocks GC operations.
-- `Error`: The replication task returns errors and the replication cannot continue due to some recoverable internal errors.
-The changefeed in this state keeps trying to continue advancing until the state transfers to `Normal`.
-The changefeed in this state blocks GC advances.
+- `Error`: The replication task returns an error.
+The replication cannot continue due to some recoverable internal errors.
+The changefeed in this state keeps trying to resume until the state transfers to `Normal`.
+The changefeed in this state blocks GC operations.
 - `Finished`: The replication task is finished and has reached the preset `TargetTs`.
-The changefeed in this state does not block GC advances.
+The changefeed in this state does not block GC operations.
 - `Failed`: The replication task fails.
-Due to some unrecoverable errors, the replication task cannot continue and cannot be restored.
-The changefeed in this state does not block GC advances.
+Due to some unrecoverable errors, the replication task cannot resume and cannot be recovered.
+The changefeed in this state does not block GC operations.

-The numbering in the above state transfer diagram is described as follows.
+The numbers in the above state transfer diagram are described as follows.

 - ① Execute the `changefeed pause` command
 - ② Execute the `changefeed resume` command to resume the replication task